 As with the referral campaign, you’re offering an incentive – a free consultation, a flat discount, or anything else you can think of that drums up business while keeping you in the black.

-The goal is to benefit your customer while creating a sense of urgency as encouragement to buy.
+The goal is to benefit your customer while creating a sense of urgency as an encouragement to buy.

 At the end of the day, well-timed flash sales make adding cash flow to your business as easy as pressing “send.”